hiveot/hub.capnp/README.md

 $ make all
 ```

 After the build is complete, the distribution binaries can be found in the 'dist/bin' folder.
+The Hub build includes the core plugins.

-During install these need to be copied to the dist/bin on the target platform.
+make installs copies these to the dist/bin on the target location.

 Additional plugins are built similarly: